Customer Comments: Regal Home Inspections

 Home Inspector About Tools: What Should Be A Requirement?

-Here are a few videos that have been taken to document the issue.
-If I went through my archives there would be dozens of leaks identified.
+The first 4 links were previously posted.
+The next few were posted in June 2024.
+The last 4 were found in the past few months (May – September 2025).
+If I went through my archives there would be dozens of more leaks identified.
 The video links are often included in the report.
 If I was to guess I’d say that maybe 1 in 10 or so homes inspected have a gas leak somewhere.

 https://youtu.be/k80rycnAt9A